Health Office

 - Conjunctivitis / Pink Eye - Keep your student home until the student is on medication for at least 24 hours.

 - Strep Throat - If your student has been diagnosed with strep throat, the health office needs to know.
-Keep your student home until the student is fever free without the use of fever reducing medication and has been on antibiotics for 24 hours.
+Keep your student home until the student is fever free without the use of fever reducing medication and has been on antibiotics for 24 hours (as required by Mass DPH).

 - Chicken Pox - If a student has chicken pox, the health office needs to know.
 Keep your student home until all the student's blisters are crusted over.